 Your safe place can vary depending on how you carry things when you travel.
 Eagle Creek has you covered on wallets and organizers, so it just comes down to understanding your travel style and picking the one that best suits your trip.

-Take, for instance, the RFID Travel Zip Wallet.
-This is a great basic wallet for travelers.
-Its large size and zippered compartment make it both big enough to fit your passport comfortably and safe enough to ensure that it won’t fall out.
+● RFID Travel Zip Organizer: This is a great basic wallet for travelers.
+Its roomy zippered compartment makes it both big enough to fit your passport comfortably and safe enough to ensure that it won’t fall out.
 It also has a RFID-blocker pocket to protect your personal data.
 Made of durable ripstop, this wallet goes the distance and holds up to even the toughest travel route.
-And depending on the size of your case, you can even fit an iPhone inside!
+The front slip pocket is a great place to stash your cell phone, and it can easily accommodate 8.5” x 11” paper when folded.
+And with an attached handle—which pro travelers secure to their daypack with a carabiner—this organizer is a solid choice for multipurpose functionality.

-Looking for something a little bigger?
-Maybe you have multiple plane tickets, bus passes, or medical paperwork that you need to keep in one place, or even a small daybook or itinerary.
-The RFID Travel Zip Organizer is your new best friend.
+● RFID Wristlet Wallet: Looking for something a little bigger?
+Maybe your traveling as a family, or you have multiple plane tickets, bus passes, or medical paperwork that you need to keep in one place, or even a small daybook or itinerary.
+The RFID Wristlet Wallet is your new best friend.
 The organizer is spacious, but still won’t take up too much room in a purse, backpack, or carryall.
-Like the Travel Zip Wallet, it has a RFID-blocker pocket big enough for your passport.
-The front slip pocket is a great place to stash your cell phone, and it can easily accommodate 8.5” x 11” paper when folded.
-With an attached handle, this organizer is a solid choice for multipurpose functionality.
+Like the Travel Zip Wallet, it has a RFID-blocker pocket big enough for your passports, so you can zip through TSA faster.
+And depending on the size of your phone case, you can even fit an iPhone inside!

 No matter what your choice is for travel security, it’s important to have a safe place to stow your passport, as well as the host of other important documents and items that you have to carry when you travel.